The Museum offers free activity days twice a month

-The 1st and 3rd Saturday of the month 1-4 pm*
+on 1st and 3rd Saturdays from 1-4 pm*

 Cost: Free (donations are welcome) other puppet stories and a free puppet craft also offered.

-We feature a Punch and Judy puppet show, Puppet Exhibit demonstrations,hands-on exhibits, puppet craft time and several informal wide mouth puppet folk tales.
+We feature a Punch and Judy puppet show, Puppet Exhibit demonstrations,hands-on exhibits, a puppet craft time, and several informal wide mouth puppet folk tales.

-You can call to schedule puppet tours at other times
+You can also call to schedule puppet tours at other times

 58 S 100 W, Brigham City, UT 84302